 Competitor brand bidding is a good strategy for new and existing businesses that want to take a part of the market share.
 While there’s a grey line between whether using your competitor’s brand as a keyword is ethical or not, it certainly isn’t illegal as long as you play by the rules we’ve stated above.
 And of course, as long as you’re matching your user’s search intent, you’re not doing anything unethical.

 Have doubts about competitors clicking your ads and wasting your ad budget?
 Don’t fret.
 Spider AF can help you eliminate competitor clicks so you can maximize your ad spend to real-converting users.
-Start now with our one month free trial!
+Start now with our 14-day free trial!